Which of the following best describes how net sales are calculate... | Study Prep in Pearson+

 Apply the formula for net sales: Net sales are calculated using the formula: Net Sales = Gross Sales - Sales Returns and Allowances - Sales Discounts.

-Compare the given options: Evaluate each option against the correct formula to identify the accurate description of how net sales are calculated.
+Compare the options provided: Evaluate each option against the formula and the definition of net sales to determine which one correctly represents the calculation.

 Watch next